joan-verguizas/Retrieval-Augmented-Generation/README.md

    The Sherlock Holmes books are loaded into the system as text, ready for processing and embedding.

 2. **Text Normalization and Preprocessing**
-   We preprocess the text to remove noise, normalize the data (e.g., lowercasing, punctuation removal), and tokenize it into useful units for further embedding.
+   We preprocess the text to remove noise (Guthenberg project info), normalize the data and tokenize it into useful units for further embedding.

 3. **Embeddings and Similarity Search**
    Various sentence embedding models were tested to determine which best captured semantic relationships in the dataset.
 The tested models include: